alemar11/ios-watchos-tvos-macos-resources/README.md

 * [FAQView](https://github.com/mukeshthawani/FAQView) - An easy to use FAQ view for iOS written in Swift.
 * [Hexacon](https://github.com/gautier-gdx/Hexacon) - A fancy hexagonal layout for displaying data like your Apple Watch.
 * [HolyView](https://github.com/Frexas/HolyView) - Custom view with transparent circle hole and title/button subview.
+* [SSHoneyCombView](https://github.com/SamehSalama/SSHoneyCombView) - A honey comb View that looks like a collection view with hexagon shaped items.
 * [JDMechanicWatch](https://github.com/jamesdouble/JDMechanicWatch) - JDMechanicWatch can show time in a MechanicWatch look.
 * [jmcrainbow](https://www.cocoacontrols.com/controls/jmcrainbow)
 * [Kingfisher](https://github.com/onevcat/Kingfisher) - Kingfisher is a lightweight and pure Swift implemented library for downloading and caching image from the web.